 Time spent outdoors has many health benefits – from improving overall wellbeing to giving us a much needed boost of Vitamin D.

-But, according to new research which we conducted with 1,035 UK residents, over a quarter of people aged over 60 (26%) spend less than four hours outdoors each week – that works out as fewer than nine days a year!
+But, according to new research which we conducted with 1,035 UK residents, more than a quarter of people aged over 60 (26%) spend less than four hours outdoors each week – that works out as fewer than nine days a year!
 Are you guilty of spending too much time indoors?

 To inspire the nation to make the most of the outdoors, whatever the weather, here is a range of activities suitable for all ages and interests: